 The PCR Team monitors providers of direct services and evaluates providers based upon a set of key domains.
-Providers of residential habilitation, supported living, in-home, host-home, respite, supported employment, day habilitation, individualized day, and employment readiness are subject to on site reviews annually.
+Providers of in-home, host-home, respite, supported employment, day habilitation, individualized day, and employment readiness are subject to on site reviews annually.
 This review includes a random sample of individuals served by the provider and is representative of the types of services and supports provided.
 In addition, an organizational review is conducted to assure that the agency is positioned to support quality across all its services and supports.
 The organizational review includes a thorough review of the systems to protect and promote rights, mitigate risks, ensure that staff is qualified and competent, and ensure that service delivery supports independence, skills acquisition and quality management strategies.
 PCR Team observe individuals on site, interview individuals, family members and key staff, and review documentation.
 Each provider is reviewed every year, at a minimum.

-Providers that fail to meet the standards of the Provider Certification Review are referred to DHCF with a recommendation for termination from the I/DD HCBS waiver program.
-Providers that fail to maintain individual Residential Habilitation home licensure by the Department of Health are placed on enhanced monitoring for all Residential Habilitation services by DDS until a plan of correction is successfully met.
+Providers that fail to meet the standards of the Provider Certification Review are referred to DHCF with a recommendation for termination from the IFS HCBS waiver program.

 Aggregated findings by performance domain areas are summarized and reported monthly to the DDS Quality Management Director.
-The DDS Quality Management Division (QMD)reports quarterly summary findings to the Quality Improvement Committee (QIC) for any remediation/improvement recommendations as appropriate.
+The DDS Quality Management Division (QMD) reports quarterly summary findings to the Quality Improvement Committee (QIC) for any remediation/improvement recommendations as appropriate.
 QP.a.i.a.PM.6.
 Providers correct identified deficiencies cited during certification reviews (Number of corrected deficiencies on time/Number of identified deficiencies).
 QRU and QMD conduct remediation activities as outlined in the waiver application to ensure providers correct any deficiencies cited during any PCR activity.

 i.
-Describe the State's method for addressing individual problems as they are discovered.
+Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.
+In addition, provide information on the methods used by the state to document these items.